Sharing the Learned Knowledge-base to Estimate Convolutional Filter Parameters for Continual Image Restoration: Related Work

 The problem of catastrophic forgetting has been addressed using various methods, namely the parameter regularization method, data replay-based methods, and the dynamic network-based approach.
 In regularization-based methods, Kirkpatrick et al.~\cite{kirkpatrick2017overcoming} proposed a parameter regularization technique in which the weights that are relatively critical to old tasks were imposed stricter restrictions while updating for new tasks. ~\cite{Zhou_2021_CVPR} followed a similar approach to update parameters based on their importance. ~\cite{aljundi2018memory} estimates the importance by calculating the sensitivity of the output function to the change of parameters in the network. ~\cite{li2017learning,dhar2019learning} employ regularization in terms of distillation loss.~\cite{mallya2018packnet} uses iterative pruning in a trained network and fixes the previously learned critical weights using a binary mask.

 Other approaches, such as \cite{shin2017continual,brahma2018subset,ostapenko2019learning,hu2018overcoming}, rely on data replay to emulate information from previous tasks.
 Among these, the rehearsal-based methods ~\cite{rebuffi2017icarl,lopez2017gradient,titsias2020functional} address the problem of catastrophic forgetting by remembering representative samples from the previous tasks in memory and replaying them while learning a new task.
 A major drawback of these methods is that previous data may not always remain available for future use.
-Other methods, such as \ cite {shin2017continual,wu2018memory,wu2018incremental}, alleviate the problem by employing pseudo-rehearsal-based training, primarily by using generative models to generate mock samples during training for new tasks.
+Other methods, such as \cite {shin2017continual,wu2018memory,wu2018incremental}, alleviate the problem by employing pseudo-rehearsal-based training, primarily by using generative models to generate mock samples during training for new tasks.

 Dynamic network-based approaches address the forgetting problem by dedicating a portion of the network to a particular task and expanding the network as needed for new tasks.
 Rusu et al.~\cite{rusu2016progressive} pioneered this approach by proposing a Progressive Neural Network that prevents catastrophic forgetting by adding a sub-network for each new task and transferring previously learned features through lateral connections from the base network.~\cite{hung2019compacting} allows model expansion but maintains compactness by choosing selected learned weights by means of a learnable mask.~\cite{rosenfeld2018incremental} proposes a linear combination of existing filters to learn filters corresponding to a new task. ~\cite{li2019learn} use Neural architecture search where as ~\cite{xu2018reinforced} adopt reinforcement learning based approach for network expansion.